Johnmalc/Homeworks2/Aufgabe1/ReadMe.md

-This is an ReadMe file for Aufgabe 1
+This is an ReadMe file for Aufgabe 1.
+This was done in the group of 3 people.

-Holidays: some updates done.

 The task was (in germany):